brecert/mc-utils/readme.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) player    utilities for fetching and viewing player information server    utilities for pinging and checking if a server is blocked by mojang skin      utilities for fetching and viewing skin information ping      alias for `server ping`
+    help         Prints this message or the help of the given subcommand(s) player       utilities for fetching and viewing player information server       utilities for pinging and checking if a server is blocked by mojang skin         utilities for fetching and viewing skin information usernames    alias for `player usernames` gets the username history of a user uuid         alias for `player uuid` gets the UUID of a user ping         alias for `server ping` get a minecraft server's response
 ```

 # Installation